Foundation children are assessed informally, usually when they spend a day at the school prior to joining.

 - In Foundation the cost of lunch, tea and after school care is included within the fee.

 - From Reception upwards, lunches and after school care are charged separately.

 - 10% discount for the second child

 Scholarships, worth up to 20% of fees, are available at 7+, 11+ and 16+.
 Scholarships at 11+ are based on the school’s scholarship examination which is held in January each year; the 16+ scholarship is awarded on GCSE results and interview.

-When your child leaves the school, you must give one full terms written notice to the school office otherwise you will be liable to pay for one terms fees.
+When your child leaves the school all fees due must be paid in full before departure.
+You must give one full terms written notice to the Principal otherwise you will be liable to pay for one terms fees.

 After School Club

 Charged at £2.50 per half hour (or part)